-The Trauma and Abuse track at The Renfrew Center, led by trauma experts, is based on the concept that real healing occurs when a woman makes choices that keep her safe in the moment.
+The Trauma track at The Renfrew Center, led by trauma experts, is based on the concept that real healing occurs when a woman makes choices that keep her safe in the moment.
 Those who participate in this track have reported that they are amazed at their own resilience and the amount of control they are able to achieve over their lives.

-The Renfrew Center’s Trauma and Abuse Track:
+The Renfrew Center’s Trauma Track:

 - Provides an environment of safety and understanding for women who are in the grips of both an eating disorder and a post-traumatic reaction.